acrucetta/mente/src/md/research_questions.md

 ### Jiu-Jitsu
 - ...

+### Learning
+- How does having an emotional connection with subjects help us learn faster?
+- What makes us cement the lessons from reading an article or a book?
+	- What are the different stages of learning?
+	- How to know what's worth forgetting vs. remembering?
+	- What makes us learn more effectively?
+- Is learning supposed to take time?
+- Are tutorials actually effective or worth doing?
+	- Or what are better alternative to it?

 ### Operating Systems
 - How do Linux containers work?
 Why did Docker became such a success?